hermangroup/docs/wallets/dashcore/interface.rst

 The transactions tab shows the entire transaction history for all addresses associated with your wallet.
-This appears as a table showing the time, type, label and amount of Dash for each transaction.
+This appears as a table showing the time, type, label and amount of Historia for each transaction.
 You can also export the transaction history as a CSV file by clicking the Export button in the bottom right corner of the window.